Ronnie-Leon76/Yatsa-Analytics/README.md

 ## Introduction

-Yatsa Data Analytics is a project that aims to perform data analysis on a given dataset to extract insights and make data-driven decisions.
+Yatsa Data Analytics is a project that aims to perform data analysis on the dataset provided by Yatsa to extract insights and make data-driven decisions.
 This project uses Jupyter Notebook as the main tool for performing the data analysis.

 ## Getting Started